Badhan-BUET-Zone/badhan-admin-frontend/README.md

 - To backup and restore the MongoDB database of the whole platform

+# Deployment
+The admin console is deployed in [Firebase](https://firebase.google.com).
+The deployment can be found at [https://badhan-admin.web.app](https://badhan-admin.web.app)

 # Procedure for Local Setup
 * Install [Node.js](https://nodejs.org/en/download/).
 * Clone this repository: